AlinaBrode/am_lang/docs/plans.md

 * each note in interesting notes should be linkable (to share link in telegram or on the other site)
 * fix error in article "It's impossible to pronounce".
 Review for similar.
 * put on site Alina and Arseniy "hello!" intruduction
+* in alphabet trainer somehow make it obvious that you are to click on uppercase letter
+* instagram
+* next step with registered user
+  * subscription:
+    * limit access without payment
+  * per user payment tracking

+* on pause until Yerevan
+  * roadmap to monetization
+    * register a tip bin which we can post on out site
+      * visit the idbank office, ask for merchant account
+        * take qr code and link for merchant account
+        * publish link on the site
+    * describe out project on kickstarter
+      * kickstarter works in US, UK only.
+Should ask US, UK citizens
+    * other media: youtube, linkedin, instagram

 # Education
 * html, css